...

 A Deeper Look at Child Custody Evaluations

-Child custody evaluations are assessments of each parent's parenting abilities.
-They are conducted in contested custody cases to enable the court to decide on custody and visitation arrangements that are in the children's best interests.
+Child custody evaluations are assessments of each parent’s parenting abilities.
+In contested custody cases, courts conduct parental fitness evaluations to determine custody and visitation arrangements that best serve the children’s interests.
 In Texas, they may take a form of a social study and/or psychological tests.

-These examinations are carried out by the evaluator, a competent expert with training in determining parental fitness.
+The evaluator, a skilled expert trained in assessing parental fitness, conducts these examinations.
 They could be a psychologist, social worker, or other mental health specialist with experience in custody assessments.
 They must be fully conversant with Texas Family Code 107.104, which sets forth the procedures.

 Importance of Child Custody Evaluations